 In 2004, residents were required to begin paying a health premium along with their income taxes to further support OHIP funding.

-What OHIP Doesn’t Cover
+What OHIP Doesn’t Cover for seniors

 Ontario residents must understand what services aren’t covered by OHIP such as dental services and prescription medication costs.
 But seniors can take advantage of the Ontario Drug Benefit Program and the Trillium Drug Program if needed.